VerKnowSys/sofin/README.md

 ## Differences from [POSIX](https://en.wikipedia.org/wiki/POSIX) and [FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) standards:
 * Sofin provides a slightly different approach to shell PATH variable.
 By default user PATH variable is overriden to include APP-PREFIX/exports instead of default APP-PREFIX/(s)bin.
 After each successful software installation sofin will populate APP-PREFIX/exports with relative symlinks to existing binaries of bundle.
-Application exports are defined in "APP_EXPORTS" variable (available for any definition).
+Application exports are defined in "DEF_EXPORTS" variable (available for any definition).
 * Sofin suggests empty /usr/local folder.
 It's caused by POSIX "shared nature" of /usr/local.
 Sofin was built against this rule to prevent cross requirements between prefixes, and to make sure that each software is easily movable between machines with same architecture.
 * Each application has own "root" directory (Similarly to Mac OS X software in *.app folders).
 * Each software bundle includes all dependencies of given software, hence application bundle requires more disk